bensheldon/good_job/README.md

 #### Extending dashboard views

-**Warning:** this feature exposes classes that are considered internal implementation details of GoodJob.
-You should always test your custom partials after upgrading GoodJob, even for patch releases.
-Do not use this feature if you are not comfortable with the risk.
+The `good_job:install` generator creates a `good_job` folder in your `app/views` directory.
+This folder contains a number of partials that can be overridden to customize the GoodJob dashboard.

-The Dashboard includes certain empty partials that can be overridden in your application to provide additional content.
+**Warning:** these partials expose classes (such as `GoodJob::Job`) that are considered internal implementation details of GoodJob.
+You should always test your custom partials after upgrading GoodJob.

-For example, if your app deals with widgets and you want to show a link to the widgets a job receives as arguments, you can create a partial at `app/views/good_job/jobs/_custom_job_details.html.erb` with the following content:
+For example, if your app deals with widgets and you want to show a link to the widget a job acted on, you can add the following to `app/views/good_job/jobs/_custom_job_details.html.erb`:

 ```erb
 <%# file: app/views/good_job/jobs/_custom_job_details.html.erb %>